fairgraph: a Python API for the EBRAINS Knowledge Graph¶

 Retrieving metadata from the Knowledge Graph¶

-The different metadata/data types available in the Knowledge Graph are grouped into modules within the openminds module.
+The different metadata/data types available in the Knowledge Graph are grouped into submodules within the openminds module.
 For example:

 >>> from fairgraph.openminds.core import DatasetVersion